StPaulStylee/personal_changelog/README.md

 ### 11/20/19
 TOnight I implemented a very simply leveling system for the player.
 Super duper basic, but a simple implementation is nice as a foundational exercise.

+### 11/21/19
+I took a break tonight to revisit my design patterns book.
+I am still reading over the Observer pattern.
+I actually had to go back and refresh myself a bit...
+So I only really read a couple new pages.
+I was asked to complete an exercise in implementation of the pattern before the book showed us an implemented.
+From what I can tell, I did aight.